matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 To increment the nonce, you should use the `incrementNonceIfEquals` method of the `NONCE_HOLDER_SYSTEM_CONTRACT` system contract.
 It takes the nonce of the transaction and checks whether the nonce is the same as the provided one.
 If not, the transaction reverts.
 Otherwise, the nonce is increased.

-Even though the requirements above allow the accounts to touch only their storage slots, accessing your nonce in the `NONCE_HOLDER_SYSTEM_CONTRACT` is a [whitelisted](../developer-guides/transactions/aa.md#extending-the-set-of-slots-that-belong-to-a-user) case, since it behaves in the same way as your storage, it just happened to be in another contract.
+Even though the requirements above allows the accounts to touch only their storage slots, accessing your nonce in the `NONCE_HOLDER_SYSTEM_CONTRACT` is a [whitelisted](../developer-guides/transactions/aa.md#extending-the-set-of-slots-that-belong-to-a-user) case, since it behaves in the same way as your storage, it just happened to be in another contract.
 To call the `NONCE_HOLDER_SYSTEM_CONTRACT`, you should add the following import:

 ```solidity
 import '@matterlabs/zksync-contracts/l2/system-contracts/Constants.sol';
 ```

 The `TransactionHelper` library (already imported in the example above) can be used to get the hash of the transaction that should be signed.
-You can also implement your own signature scheme and use a different commitment for the transaction to sign, but in this example, we use the hash provided by this library.
+You can also implement your own signature scheme and use a different commitment for the transaction to sign, but in this example we use the hash provided by this library.

 Using the `TransactionHelper` library: